douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * elektoro - elector
 * elektra - electric
 * elemento - element
+* elirante - exiting (present participle of "eliri" - to exit)
 * eliri - to exit, to go out
 * elmontri - to demonstrate
 * elparolado - speech
+* elsendi - to send out, to broadcast
 * elspezo - expense
 * elstara - outstanding
 * elstari - to stand out
+* elteni - to endure, to withstand
 * eltrovi - to discover
+* elveni - to come out
+* elverŝiĝi - to spill out
+* elĵeti - to cast out
+* elŝiri - to tear out
 * elŝutado - downloading
 * elŝuti - to download
 * elŝuto - download